13 Chapter 13: Music in the Middle Ages and the Renaissance

 One of his most important works, the Missa Papae Marcelli (Pope Marcellus Mass), has been historically associated with erroneous information involving the Council of Trent.
 According to this tale (which forms the basis of Hans Pfitzner’s opera Palestrina), it was composed in order to persuade the Council of Trent that a draconian ban on the polyphonic treatment of text in sacred music (as opposed, that is, to a more directly intelligible homophonic treatment) was unnecessary.
 However, more recent scholarship shows that this mass was in fact composed before the cardinals convened to discuss the ban (possibly as much as 10 years before).
 Historical data indicate that the Council of Trent, as an official body, never actually banned any church music and failed to make any ruling or official statement on the subject.
 These stories originated from the unofficial points of view of some Council attendees who discussed their ideas with those not privy to the Council’s deliberations.
 Those opinions and rumors have, over centuries, been transmuted into fictional accounts, put into print, and often incorrectly taught as historical fact.
 While Palestrina’s compositional motivations are not known, he may have been quite conscious of the need for intelligible text; however, this was not to conform with any doctrine of the Counter-Reformation, because no such doctrine exists.
 His characteristic style remained consistent from the 1560s until the end of his life.
 Roche’s hypothesis that Palestrina’s seemingly dispassionate approach to expressive or emotive texts could have resulted from his having to produce many to order, or from a deliberate decision that any intensity of expression was unbecoming in church music, has not been confirmed by historians.

 One of the hallmarks of Palestrina’s music is that dissonances are typically relegated to the “weak” beats in a measure.
 This produced a smoother and more consonant type of polyphony that is now considered to be definitive of late Renaissance music, given Palestrina’s position as Europe’s leading composer (along with Lassus) in the wake of Josquin (d.
 1521).
-The “Palestrina style” now serves as a basis for college Renaissance counterpoint classes, thanks in large part to the efforts of the 18th-century composer and theorist Johann Joseph Fux, who, in a book called Gradus ad Parnassum (Steps to Parnassus, 1725), set about codifying Palestrina’s techniques as a pedagogical tool for students of composition.
+The “Palestrina style” now serves as a basis for college Renaissance counterpoint classes, thanks in large part to the efforts of the 18th century composer and theorist Johann Joseph Fux, who, in a book called Gradus ad Parnassum (Steps to Parnassus, 1725), set about codifying Palestrina’s techniques as a pedagogical tool for students of composition.
 Fux applied the term “species counterpoint,” which entails a series of steps whereby students work out progressively more elaborate combinations of voices while adhering to certain strict rules.
 Fux did make a number of stylistic errors, however, which have been corrected by later authors (notably Knud Jeppesen and Morris).
 Palestrina’s own music contains ample instances in which his rules have been followed to the letter, as well as many where they are freely broken.

 According to Fux, Palestrina had established and followed these basic guidelines:

-• The flow of music is dynamic, not rigid or static.
+- The flow of music is dynamic, not rigid or static.

-• Melody should contain few leaps between notes.
+- Melody should contain few leaps between notes.
 (Jeppesen: “The line is the starting point of Palestrina’s style.”)

-• If a leap occurs, it must be small and immediately countered by stepwise motion in the opposite direction.
+- If a leap occurs, it must be small and immediately countered by stepwise motion in the opposite direction.

-• Dissonances are to be confined to passing notes and weak beats.
+- Dissonances are to be confined to passing notes and weak beats.
 If one falls on a strong beat, it is to be immediately resolved.

 Much research on Palestrina was done in the 19th century by Giuseppe Baini, who published a monograph in 1828 that made Palestrina famous again and reinforced the already existing legend that he was the “Savior of Church Music” during the reforms of the Council of Trent.
-The 19th-century proclivity for hero-worship is predominant in this monograph, however, and this has remained with the composer to some degree to the present day.
+The 19th century proclivity for hero worship is predominant in this monograph, however, and this has remained with the composer to some degree to the present day.
 Hans Pfitzner’s opera Palestrina shows this attitude at its peak.

 It is only recently, with the discovery and publication of a great deal of hitherto unknown or forgotten music by various Renaissance composers, that it has been possible to properly assess Palestrina in a historical context.
 Though Palestrina represents late Renaissance music well, others such as Orlande de Lassus (a Franco-Flemish composer who also spent some of his early career in Italy) and William Byrd were arguably more versatile.
-Twentieth- and 21st-century scholarship by and large retains the view that Palestrina was a strong and refined composer whose music represents a summit of technical perfection while emphasizing that some of his contemporaries possessed equally individual voices even within the confines of “smooth polyphony.”
+20th and 21st century scholarship by and large retains the view that Palestrina was a strong and refined composer whose music represents a summit of technical perfection while emphasizing that some of his contemporaries possessed equally individual voices even within the confines of “smooth polyphony.”
 As a result, composers like Lassus and Byrd as well as Tomas Luis de Victoria have increasingly come to enjoy comparable reputations.

 Palestrina was famous in his day, and if anything, his reputation increased after his death.
 Conservative music of the Roman school continued to be written in his style (which in the 17th century came to be known as the prima pratica) by such students of his as Giovanni Maria Nanino, Ruggiero Giovanelli, Arcangelo Crivelli, Teofilo Gargari, Francesco Soriano, and Gregorio Allegri.
 It is also thought that Salvatore Sacco may have been a student of Palestrina, as well as Giovanni Dragoni, who later went on to become choirmaster in the church of S. Giovanni in Laterano.

 Palestrina’s music continues to be regularly performed and recorded and to provide models for the study of counterpoint.
-There are two comprehensive editions of Palestrina’s works: a 33-volume edition published by Breitkopf and Härtel in Leipzig Germany, between 1862 and 1894, edited by Franz Xaver Haberl, and a 34-volume edition published in the mid-20th century by Fratelli Scalera in Rome, Italy, edited by R. Casimiri and others.
+There are two comprehensive editions of Palestrina’s works: a 33 volume edition published by Breitkopf and Härtel in Leipzig Germany, between 1862 and 1894, edited by Franz Xaver Haberl, and a 34 volume edition published in the mid 20th century by Fratelli Scalera in Rome, Italy, edited by R. Casimiri and others.

 It’s time to move from the sacred music heard in churches and cathedrals to the secular music performed for entertainment at court.
 Though there were many kinds of secular pieces, we’re going to focus on the genre that became the most popular by the end of the Renaissance, the madrigal.
 The madrigal not only surpassed the other genres of secular vocal music of the day in popularity; it also contributed to the development of opera in the early Baroque.
 We’ll learn first about the madrigal in its country of origin: Italy.
 A later reading assignment will discuss the evolution of the madrigal in England, where the genre changed to suit English tastes.